Suranne Jones: 2005–2010

-On 18 December 2010 a cover of Cyndi Lauper's "True Colors" featuring Jones, by Manchester Show Choir, was released.
+On 18 December 2010, a cover of Cyndi Lauper's "True Colors" featuring Jones, by the Manchester Show Choir, was released.

 2011–2016

-In May 2011, Jones played the central character of Idris in the Doctor Who episode "The Doctor's Wife"; when the 'soul' of the Doctor's TARDIS is extracted from the ship, Idris becomes its new host, allowing the TARDIS to talk with the Doctor through Idris.
+In May 2011, Jones played the character of Idris in the Doctor Who episode "The Doctor's Wife"; when the 'soul' of the Doctor's TARDIS is extracted from the ship, Idris becomes its new host, allowing the TARDIS to talk with the Doctor through Idris.
 Jones was cast due to writer Neil Gaiman wanting an actress, in the words of Jones, who is "odd; beautiful but strange-looking, and quite funny" to play the role of Idris.
-Dan Martin, reviewer for The Guardian, noted that "Suranne Jones arguably sets the standard by which all guest stars must now be judged here [...]
+Dan Martin, the reviewer for The Guardian, noted that "Suranne Jones arguably sets the standard by which all guest stars must now be judged here [...]
 Jones was electrifying throughout".
 Also in May, Jones played DC Rachel Bailey in ITV's detective series, Scott & Bailey, opposite Lesley Sharp, who plays DC Janet Scott.
 The series is based upon an original idea by Jones and Sally Lindsay, her former Coronation Street co-star.
 After strong viewing figures and moderate critical success Scott & Bailey returned for a further four series between 2012 and 2016, with Jones serving as an executive producer on series five.